Today, 673 million people – almost one in ten – do not have access to a toilet, leaving them no choice but to defecate in the open.

 To ensure improvements are sustainable, we promote behaviour change and work with communities to review various sanitation options so they can make informed decisions about which best meets their needs.

 We address the entire sanitation chain to make sure human waste is safely managed, including transportation or storage, treatment, and disposal or re-use.
+We advocate the dignity, health and safety of the sanitation workers operating that chain.

-We prioritise the poorest and most marginalised people, to ensure no-one is denied this basic human right – only if entire communities use toilets will people’s health, livelihoods and wellbeing be improved.
+We prioritise the poorest and most marginalised people, to ensure no one is denied this basic human right – only if entire communities use toilets will people’s health, livelihoods and wellbeing be improved.

 Ensuring sanitation for all takes more than building toilets or motivating communities.
 We use our experience of delivering services to help governments and service providers identify blockages and improvements in their sanitation service delivery systems.
 In doing so, we contribute to ensuring everyone, everywhere has sustainable access to sanitation.